Please contact Clerk of Council Stacey Task for public record requests at 330-562-1234 or firstname.lastname@example.org.

-Documents in electronic mail format are records as defined by the Ohio Revised Code when their content relates to the business of any department of the Village.
+Documents in electronic mail format are records as defined by the Ohio Revised Code when their content relates to the business of any department of the City.
 E-mail is to be treated in the same fashion as records in other formats and should follow the same retention schedules.

-Section 4.1 Records in private e-mail accounts used to conduct public business are subject to disclosure, and all employees or representatives of Reminderville are instructed to retain their private e-mails that relate to public business (see Section 1 Public Records) and to copy them to their Village e-mail accounts and/or to the department’s records custodian.
+Section 4.1 Records in private e-mail accounts used to conduct public business are subject to disclosure, and all employees or representatives of Reminderville are instructed to retain their private e-mails that relate to public business (see Section 1 Public Records) and to copy them to their City e-mail accounts and/or to the department’s records custodian.

 Section 4.2 – The records custodian is to treat the e-mails from private accounts as records of Reminderville, filing them in the appropriate manner, retaining them per established schedules and making them available for inspection and copying in accordance with the Public Records Act.